-These two documentaries, which have aired extensively on PBS stations nationwide, employ humor and interviews with experts to convey basic information about Adult ADHD in a non-threatening manner.
+One documentary, ADD & Loving It?!, has aired extensively on PBS stations nationwide.
+It employs humor and interviews with experts to convey basic information about Adult ADHD in a non-threatening manner.
 This is how you introduce the topic of ADHD to those otherwise reluctant.

 United States: Local chapters of Children and Adults with Attention Deficit Hyperactivity Disorder (CHADD.org) offer volunteer-led meetings.
 CHADD offers online seminars for parents of children with ADHD, free “Ask the Expert” sessions online, and Attention magazine.
 CHADD holds educational conferences.

 Canada: The Canadian ADHD Resource Alliance (CADDRA.ca) is open to physicians, psychologists, and allied health professionals.
 The Centre for ADHD Awareness, Canada (CADDAC.ca) provides national leadership in public education and advocacy.

 Mexico: Proyectodah (cerebrofeliz.org) offers Spanish-language information and training for parents, teachers, and professionals.
 It holds an annual congress in Mexico City, featuring experts from Spanish-speaking countries and the United States (with simultaneous translation).

 United Kingdom: The National Attention Deficit Disorder Information and Support Service (ADDISS.co.uk) is a British charity providing information and resources about ADHD to the public, including teachers and health professionals.